Experience-Monks/google-panorama-by-location/README.md

 ## node

-The [node.js](./node.js) entry point uses [nets](https://github.com/maxogden/nets) to request the JSON, so it works in both Node and the Browser.
-This means you can require it for quick unit testing in the browser, without bringing in the entire Google Client library.
+The [node.js](./node.js) entry point uses [xhr-request](https://github.com/maxogden/xhr-request) to request the JSON, so it works in both Node and the Browser.
+This means you can require it for demos and quick unit testing in the browser, without bringing in the entire Google Client library.

 ```js
 var panorama = require('google-panorama-by-location/node')